 Milton Friedman, the late University of Chicago professor, laid out his theory of crisis: “Only a crisis—actual or perceived––produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around...Our basic function [is] to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 But whose ideas matter?
 Friedman wanted to enact radical deregulation, privatize national industries and public-sector programs, and enact deep cuts to the welfare state—all of which has caused tremendous suffering worldwide.

 LCDP and our local partners have implemented ideas that are sensible, fair, and designed to keep as many people as possible safe, secure, and healthy.
 We are optimistic that the politically impossible will become the politically inevitable.
-It is time for the District to live up to these ideals and meet the moment, too.
-In the upcoming budget vote on May 27, we urge Mayor Bowser to use the COVID-19 crisis notto maintain the status quo or worse, but to invest in Alliance program by eliminating the six-month recertification for good.
+We urge Mayor Bowser in the upcoming budget votes this summer to use the COVID-19 crisis not to maintain the status quo or worse, but to invest in the Alliance program by eliminating the six-month recertification for good.